-The Master of Software Engineering (MSE) degree program is housed within the Electrical, Computer, Software & Systems Engineering (ECSSE) department, and is designed to give recent college graduates, or college graduates who have had several years of professional life, an opportunity to enhance their careers and work on the cutting-edge of modern software development.
-Software engineers who complete the program can rapidly assume positions of substantial responsibility in a software development organization.
+The Master of Science in Software Engineering degree program is designed to give college graduates an opportunity to enhance their careers and work on the cutting edge of modern software development, and thus move into positions of responsibility in software development organizations.

 The program emphasizes the engineering of real-time embedded software systems encountered in such applications as FAA air traffic control computer systems, aircraft avionics, and similar systems.
 The process-centered quantitative approach to these tasks not only gives students the technical tools and techniques they need but also skills in communication, group interaction and management.